emdgroup/baybe/docs/userguide/envvars.md

 [`SubstanceParameter`](baybe.parameters.substance.SubstanceParameter), some of the computation results are cached both in memory and in local storage.

-By default, BayBE determines the location of temp files on your system and puts cached data into a subfolder `.baybe_cache` there.
+By default, BayBE determines the location of temporary files on your system and puts cached data into a subfolder `.baybe_cache` there.
 If you want to change the location of the disk cache, change:
 ```bash